ansys/pyansys-dev-guide/doc/source/how-to/documenting.rst

 .. warning::

     Deploying your documentation to another repository is discouraged.
-It translates to more mainteinance work and does not support the multi-version documentation.
+It translates to more maintenance work and does not support the multi-version documentation.

 For deploying the documentation to another repository, use the following workflow: